Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor: Introduction

 In this work we study the evolution of the matrix element $\langle 0| \bar{q}(z)_\beta [z,0]b(0)_\alpha \bar{B}\rangle$ by considering QCD correction up to one-loop order.
-There have been several works on the evolution of the matrix element or the distribution amplitudes of $B$ meson existing in the literature \cite{PW1,PW2,GN,LN}.
-Here our work differs from these works in the literature on several points: 1) we treat the operator $\bar{q}(z) [z,0]b(0)$ completely as an non-local operator and perform the calculation in coordinate space, so that the non-local property of the operator can be treated stringently.
-2) the operator $\bar{q}(z) [z,0]b(0)$ are only the composite operator formed by two uncoupled quark fields, so momentum cannot transit through it.
+There have been several works on the evolution of the matrix element or the distribution amplitudes of $B$ meson existing in the literature \cite{PW1,PW2,GN,LN}, where momentum can flow freely through the effective operator $\bar{q}(z)[z,0]b(0)$ in the Feynman rule for the quark field operator \cite{GN,LN}.
+Here our work differs from these works in the literature by several points: 1) We treat the operator $\bar{q}(z) [z,0]b(0)$ completely as an non-local operator and perform the calculation in coordinate space, so that the non-local property of the operator can be treated stringently.
+2) The operator $\bar{q}(z) [z,0]b(0)$ is only composite operator formed by two uncoupled quark fields, so momentum cannot transit through it freely.
 We treat it stringently in the coordinate space.
-So the diagrams of one-loop level contribute differently compared with previous works in the literature.
-Finally we apply the evolution effect and the $B$ meson wave function obtained by solving the bound-state equation in the semileptonic decay $B\to \pi \ell\nu$.
-We find that the evolution effect for the form factors can be as large as 18\%, and the results obtained by including the evolution effect are well consistent with experimental measurement.
+So momentum flow can be treated properly, and the diagrams of one-loop level contribute differently compared with previous works in the literatures.
+Finally we apply the $B$ meson wave function obtained by solving the bound-state equation in QCD-inspired potential model into the calculation of the $B\pi$ transition form factors for the semileptonic decay $B\to \pi \ell\nu$ in PQCD approach.
+We find that, with the new wave function for $B$ meson, Sudakov suppression effect to soft contribution in the form factors becomes worse.
+Soft contribution to the form factor can not be negligible.
+A cutoff for the momentum flowing through the gluon and soft form factor has to be introduced.
+By comparing with experimental data and the calculation of the light-cone sum rule (LCSR) method, soft form factor can be obtained, which is about 23\% in the final result of the form factor.

-The remainder of the paper is organised as follows: We derive the renormalization constant of the composite non-local operator of two quarks in Sec.
+The remainder of the paper is organised as follows: We calculate the renormalization constant of the composite non-local operator of two quarks in Sec.
 II.
 The renormalization-group equation of the matrix element $\langle 0| \bar{q}(z)_\beta [z,0]b(0)_\alpha|\bar{B}\rangle$ is derived and solved in Sec.
 III.
-Section IV is for the application of the evoluation effect and the $B$ meson wave function in the calculation of $B\to\pi \ell \nu$ decay.
+Section IV is for the application of the $B$ meson wave function in the calculation of $B\to\pi$ transition form factor in PQCD approach, and the hard and soft contribution to the form factor are analysed by confronting our theoretical calculation with experimental data and LCSR result.
 Section V is a brief summary.